EXCLUSIVE-Lion Air crash pilot felt jet "dragged" from sky

 WRITE-OFF

-across a wide arc from east-southeast all the way to the west.
+but flicked in a wide arc from east-southeast all the way to the

 pilot or technical error but investigators will pore over the